emicklei/melrose-docs/content/blog/resequence-iterator.md

 ---
-title: "Iterating over resequence patterns"
+title: "Iterating over patterns"
-description: ""
+description: "Using loop and resequence to listen to different note patterns."
-lead: ""
+lead: "Using loop and resequence to listen to different note patterns."
 date: 2021-03-05T17:28:49+01:00
 lastmod: 2021-03-05T17:28:49+01:00
 draft: false